Quick Start Guide¶

 Note

-• The setup file VC_redist.x86.exe will be launched after all of our program files have been extracted.
-It will be launched with the command-line parameter/argument /passive, which is specific to MSI, a technology used by Microsoft to create setup files for their redistributable packages.
-This parameter will ensure that the redistributable package setup is executed immediately without any user interaction with the GUI.
+VC_redist.x86.exewill be launched after all of our program files have been extracted.
+It will be launched with the command-line parameter/argument/passive, which is specific to MSI, a technology used by Microsoft to create setup files for their redistributable packages.
+This parameter will ensure that the redistributable package setup is executed immediately without any user interaction with the GUI. - The option

 After the Microsoft Visual C++ Redistributable package is installed, the setup file located in the installation path should be deleted so as not to occupy unnecessary hard disk space on the end-user's system.
 For this purpose we will create another command as follows: